-- You absolutely love the sound of the violin and feel like you have an endless list of violin songs you want to learn.
+- You absolutely love the sound of the violin and feel like you really want to learn violin songs.

 - You’re ready to take on the serious challenge of learning an instrument without frets and are OK with not being able to produce a nice sound from the violin for several months.

 - Singing or otherwise multitasking while playing your instrument isn’t a high priority for you.